uniwebcms/framework/docs/terminology.md

 ### Block

 **In Uniweb:** The runtime JavaScript representation of a section.
-When a section is loaded, the framework creates a block object that provides context, methods, and utilities to components.
+When a section is loaded, the framework creates a block object that provides content, params, context, and methods to components.

 **Different from:** UI blocks or widgets in other frameworks.
 Uniweb blocks are runtime instances with lifecycle, state management, and parent-child relationships.

 **Key properties:**

 - `block.id` - Unique identifier
+- `block.content` - Content to render (same as the explicit `content` prop)
+- `block.params` - Parameters defining rendering (same as the explicit `params` prop)
-- `block.type` - Component type name
+- `block.input` - Dynamically fetched data
+- `block.page` - The page object that contains the block
+- `block.site` - The website object that contains the page that contains the block
 - `block.getChildBlocks()` - Access child blocks
-- `block.render()` - Render the block

 ## Component Terms